wjholden/Advent-of-Code-2025/README.md

 - In day 8, using a priority queue should be (I don't have it working yet) a substantial performance improvement over populating a full distances matrix and then sorting it.
 - Also in day 8, you don't need to calculate the square roots of the distances.
 - Tuples are supposed to be ordered in lexical order, from left to right.
+- Coordinate compression is so clever!
+- `BinaryHeap::iter` doesn't do what you expect.
+Use `BinaryHeap::pop`.
+- I'm excited about the potential in [Zelen](https://github.com/radevgit/zelen) and [Selen](https://github.com/radevgit/selen), but not presently fast enough for [Day 10](https://adventofcode.com/2025/day/10).
+See also [Zelen issue #7](https://github.com/radevgit/zelen/issues/7).
+- Ratatui is nice.
+I'd like to write more TUI apps like this.